NagatsukiSep/gd-css-decoder/README.md

 scripts/build_cuda.sh
 ```

+The CUDA build links against cuBLAS for the ChannelPass GEMM path, so make sure the
+CUDA toolkit (and cuBLAS) are available on your system.

 By default, the script targets `sm_70`.
 You can override the GPU architecture and the
 output binary name via environment variables and arguments, for example:
 ```